 London Councils grants scheme was originally set up on abolition of the Greater London Council (GLC).
 Section 48 of the Local Government Act 1985 enabled London boroughs to fund voluntary action in the capital through a joint scheme which is now provided by London Councils.
 Funding is allocated in rounds: at present, London Councils’ schemes are closed for applications.

 The Leaders’ Committee sets the overall funding strategies, policies, and priorities for grants to voluntary organisations.
 Decisions on individual commissions, funding of applications and programme operation are made by the Grants Committee comprising members of each of the 32 London boroughs and the City of London.
-The programme currently has four priorities:
+The programme currently has three priorities:

-- Sexual and Domestic Violence
+- Tackling Sexual and Domestic Violence

 - ESF tackling poverty through employment

 For more details on our funded projects and their outcomes, please see our Grants Directory